greenheart19991/plotclock/README.md

 and intended to help you to deal with sketch and customize it if necessary.

-### Positioning To a Specific Point
+### Positioning To Specific Point

-To move marker to a specific point of a drawing plane you have to rotate servo shafts through a specific angle.
+To move marker to specific point of the drawing plane you have to rotate servo shafts by specific angle.
-In order to draw a char you have to perform a series of movements to a specific points, and for each of them you have to have rotation angles for both servo left and right shafts.
+In order to draw a char you have to perform a series of movements to different points; for each of them you have to know rotation angles for both servo left and right shafts.

-To provide an ability to move the marker specifying position of a particular point and not the rotation angles, a virtual coordinate plane was defined.
-The origin of the plane is located relative to the servo shafts axes and it's position is configurable.
+To provide an ability to move the marker by specifying position of point but not the rotation angles, virtual coordinate plane was defined.
+The origin of the plane is located relative to the servo shafts axes, and it's position is configurable.

-As a number lines unit, millimeter was taken.
+Plane lines unit is millimeter.
 It thus allows you to understand the physical location of particular point without additional units conversion.

 This coordinate plane is shown on picture below.
 Blue, red and green colors indicate the corresponding